 Research related to Tai Chi and Qigong

-Qigong and TaiChi strengthens the Natural flow of your inner energies and qi life force.
+Qigong strengthens the Natural flow of your inner energies and qi life force.
 Dr. Oz on Oprah says its the best exercise for whole body health and can reduce aging.

 Harvard Medical School’s Harvard Health Publications May 2009 issue calls Tai Chi “medication in motion“.
 The article explains how tai chi, when combined with standard treatment, is helpful for a range of conditions including arthritis, low bone density, breast cancer, heart disease, heart failure, hypertension, Parkinson’s disease, sleep problems, and stroke.

 Mayo Clinic Endorses Tai Chi, Yoga, and Meditation (a major component of Qigong) in the October 2009 Mayo Clinic Health Letter.

 IOS Press (2012, June 19).
 Tai Chi increases brain size, benefits cognition in randomized controlled trial of Chinese elderly.
 ScienceDaily.
 Retrieved July 13, 2012, from http://www.sciencedaily.com /releases/2012/06/120619123803.htm